David Walker (American football coach)

-David Lee Walker (born December 4, 1969) is an NFL assistant coach who currently serves as the running backs coach of the Chicago Bears.
+David Lee Walker (born December 4, 1969) is an NFL assistant coach who formerly served as the running backs coach of the Chicago Bears.

 Early life

 Walker grew up in the Rochester, New York suburb of Irondequoit, where he was a four-time all-county football player.
 He was captain of an Irondequoit Indians team that won the Sectional championship in 1987, and was later selected as an inaugural member of the Section V Football Hall of Fame.

 Playing career

 Recruited by dozens of major colleges, Walker chose to attend Syracuse University, where he became one of the most prolific running backs for a school renowned for great runners.
 He finished his college career with 2,643 rushing yards, which was the fourth best total in school history when he graduated.
 He was behind Joe Morris (4,299 yards), Larry Csonka (2,934), and Floyd Little (2,704) and ahead of Heisman Trophy winner Ernie Davis and Hall of Famer Jim Brown.
 Walker earned All-Big East honors twice.
 He captained the 1992 team, leading it to a number 6 national ranking, 10-2 overall record and 26-22 victory over Colorado in the Fiesta Bowl.

-Walker was not selected in the 1993 NFL Draft, but signed a free-agent contract with the Miami Dolphins.
+Walker was not selected in the 1993 NFL draft, but signed a free-agent contract with the Miami Dolphins.
 He was assigned to the team's practice squad, but was released without appearing in a regular season game.